 Due to the shortage of healthcare professionals and the growing population of aging Americans, the nursing profession is in great demand.
 Despite the rising number of nursing graduates every year, the healthcare sector still has many unfilled positions.

 Undoubtedly, the nursing profession comes with safe and secure job placement under these circumstances.
 After becoming a nurse with a masters in nurse practitioner, you don’t have to worry about losing your job even in critical times of health crisis and economic depression.

 The job outlook for nursing occupations in the US is expected to rise 12% by 2028.

 When you pursue an advanced degree in nursing, it gives you a chance to enhance your knowledge.
 You delve deeper into the dynamics of the particular specialization of nursing that you selected.

 With additional expertise, you have an edge to serve patients effectively and efficiently.

 Nursing is a broad profession with a wide range of concentrations.
 While going for an advanced degree, you can always choose an area of specialization that interests you and meets your future career goals.

-Some of the highly in-demand nursing concentrations include advanced practice registered nurse, nurse midwife, mental health nurse, neonatal nurse, pediatric nurse, acute care nurse, anesthesia nurse, etc.
+Some of the highly in-demand nursing concentrations include advanced practice registered nurse, nurse midwife, mental health nurse (see best online masters in mental health nursing programs), neonatal nurse, pediatric nurse, acute care nurse, anesthesia nurse, etc.

 - A Diverse Portfolio of Career Opportunities